Testimonials

 was greater than

 I am currently undergoing treatment for relapsed ovarian cancer.
 The first time that I noticed some irregularities was back in 2013, when I thought it odd how my stomach felt heavy, so I visited a local clinic to find out what was wrong.
 I was immediately told to visit a large hospital, and that is where I met my current attending doctor, who told me that the diagnosis was, without a doubt, ovarian cancer.
-My family had a history of cancer, and while I had always been aware that I also ran the risk of cancer, I felt that it was a little too early to leave my husband behind.
+My family had a history of cancer, and while I had always been aware that I also ran the risk of cancer, I felt that it was a little too early.

 My first encounter with Shiseido Life Quality Makeup was when I participated in a symposium for cancer patients.
 The staff applied the makeup on me at the symposium, and I was amazed by the results.
 The makeover made me feel like I was under a magical spell.
 They also taught me techniques on how to draw my eyebrows and to apply blush.
 When undergoing a series of treatments, the facial complexion gradually turns dull, but I was given advice that when this occurs, applying blush adds color onto the cheeks to brighten the entire face.

 What I find most difficult when doing my own makeup is drawing the eyebrows.
 At one point during my treatment, my eyebrows fell out completely, and it was difficult to set the line when there was not a single brow left.
-Initially, I had refrained from telling the people around me that I was undergoing treatment, but one day, I decided to tell them about my illness.
+Initially, I had refrained from telling the people around me that I was undergoing treatment, but one day, I decided to tell them about my cancer.
 When the psychologist asked me why I had decided to tell people about my condition, I gave the question some thought, and I realized that it was because my eyebrows were back!
-It rather amused me to think that I felt comfortable meeting people when I have eyebrows.
-I feel really high-spirited when I get my eyebrows just right.
+It amazed me to think that I felt comfortable meeting people when I had eyebrows.
+I feel in good spirits when I get my eyebrows just right.

 I love putting on makeup.
 When I visit the hospital without an advance booking, I get nervous not knowing whether the doctor will have the time to see me for a consultation or not.
-So, on mornings like that, I would start to put on my makeup, which helps me feel more calm, upbeat, and positive.
-By applying makeup, it helps me regain a sense of my usual self – not completely, but almost.
-It makes me unafraid to leave the house, and I think it makes it easier for me to go out and face people.
+So, on mornings like that, I start to put on my makeup, which helps me feel calmer and more positive.
+Applying makeup helps me regain a sense of my usual self – not completely, but almost.
+It gives me the courage to leave the house and makes it easier for me to go out and face people.

 When I’m smiling,